Last updated on December 28th, 2022 at 09:23 am

 Would I Visit Terre Bleu Again?

+Maybe in a few years.
 It was a nice day trip outside of Toronto but there are other places I want to visit before coming back.